Easiest A Levels To Pass & Best Practices To Get An A*

 Create a study plan

 Once you have chosen the exam date and how many subjects you are taking, calculate how much time you have left until exam day and distribute the total 360 hours per subject.
-Based on this, set up a chronogram assigning dates for the topics in the syllabus to make sure you have covered them all before the exam.
+Based on this, set up a chronogram assigning dates for the topics in the syllabus to make sure you have covered all of them before the exam.

 Keep a realistic schedule

-When creating your timetable and calculating the time you will dedicate to each subject, also keep in mind other aspects of your life: holidays, weekends, events, sick days.
+When creating your timetable and calculating the time you will dedicate to each subject, also keep in mind other aspects of your life: holidays, weekends, events, and sick days.
 All these situations can reduce the time you have for studying, so consider some spare time, just in case.
 Also, don’t try too hard: although some students may be able to dedicate more than 8 hours a day to studying, it could be difficult for most people.
 That’s why we recommend being honest with yourself and calculating your study time based on your own time-management skills.

 Revise often